scp756-221/course-site/docs/a4/page.md

 ~~~

 Finally, you will need to determine how to access your cluster.
-You can fetch the required external IP address using `kubectl`:
+You can fetch the required external IP address using `kubectl` as follows:

 ```bash
 /home/k8s# kubectl -n istio-system get service istio-ingressgateway | cut -c -140